blampmanuw/IntroToProg-Python-Mod07/Docs/Index.md

 I like to go to Stack Overflow to get people’s opinions on code that they like to try.
 The link above was embedded in the Stack Overflow thread.
 I liked an example in particular that threw an error if it was expecting an integer.
 (See Figure 4)

+'''

 while True:
     try:
         x = int(input("Please enter a number: "))
         break
     except ValueError:
         print("Oops!
 That was not a valid number.
 Try again...")

+'''

-Figure 4 – Error Handling when expecting an integer
+Figure 4 – Code for Error Handling when expecting an integer

 Then I tested the error handling code in Command Prompt and PyCharm (See Figures 5 & 6)
 ![Figure 5](/Picture3.png)